We will track here amendments to this resource that reflect changes in law and practice.

 Transferable securities to which the Directive applies do not include employee share options, but do include private company shares

-Note that it appears that this would catch any phantom share option if it were "negotiable on the capital market".
+Note that it appears that a phantom share option (www.practicallaw.com/3-376-5197) would be caught if it were "negotiable on the capital market".
 However, usually phantom options are not transferable, so will not be "negotiable".

 Employee share options

 Although they are securities which give a right to acquire shares, employee share options are generally not assignable.
-If they cannot be assigned at all, they are definitely not "negotiable" and so cannot be transferable securities (see Meaning of capital market).
+If they cannot be assigned at all, they are definitely not "negotiable" and so cannot be transferable securities.

 At least in the UK, the grant of employee share options will require a prospectus only if the options are purchased by employees on exceptional terms which permit the options to be freely assigned.
-The FSA has stated that, in its view, employee share options granted on the usual non-assignable terms do not require a prospectus.
-The FSA also considers that the exercise of an employee share option is unlikely to be a public offer of the shares under option.
-(For more information about the FSA's view on employee share options, see PLC Corporate, Legal update, Prospectus Directive regime: UKLA Newsletter issue no 10 (www.practicallaw.com/2-200-9578).)
+The FCA has stated that, in its view, employee share options granted on the usual non-assignable terms do not require a prospectus.
+The FCA also considers that the exercise of an employee share option is unlikely to be a public offer of the shares under option.
+(For more information about the FCA's view on employee share options, see Legal update, Prospectus Directive regime: UKLA Newsletter issue no 10 (www.practicallaw.com/2-200-9578).)

-It is apparent from ESMA Prospectus Q&A 5 that most other competent authorities agree with the FSA that the grant of employee share options (and their exercise) will not generally give rise to prospectus obligations.
+It is apparent from ESMA Prospectus Q&As 5 that most other competent authorities agree with the FCA that the grant of employee share options (and their exercise) will not generally give rise to prospectus obligations.
 However, it is also clear that a few competent authorities consider that option grants may require a prospectus because those authorities either:

 Interpret at least some share options to be an offer of the shares put under option.